WabukoWabuko/OfflinePOS/docs/setup.md

 # OfflinePOS Setup Guide

 Hey there!
-This guide will help you set up the OfflinePOS system using Docker to avoid local machine issues.
-It’s beginner-friendly, so let’s dive in!
+This guide will help you run the OfflinePOS system entirely in Docker containers, so you don’t need to worry about local machine issues.
+It’s super beginner-friendly, let’s go!

 ## Prerequisites
 - **Docker**: Install Docker and Docker Compose: